A New Framework for Modelling Liquidity Pools as Mean Field Games: Model Formulation

 According to the dynamics of ETH inventories for $N$ agents with $N \in \mathbb{N}$, we model the balance of ETH in the pool as follows

 where $X_0$ is the number of tokens provided by the liquidity provider at an initial time.
 A detail to consider is that in a continuous-time trading model with multiple agents, it is unclear how simultaneous trades should be handled.
 More realistic are continuous-time discrete trading models.
 In the latter, it is reasonable to assume that agents never trade tokens simultaneously, given that there is a continuum of times to choose from.
 In general, considering the average is a common practice in Mean Field Games theory, since when $N$ tends to infinity, the average tends to the empirical distribution of the controls.

-A fundamental assumption is that $X_t \neq 0$ for all $t \in [0,T]$ because the pool must maintain at least a minimal fraction of tokens at all times.
-Therefore, we assume there exists $\epsilon_0 > 0$ such that
+\begin{remark*} In \ref{sup: S} after the proof of assumption \textbf{\hyperref[sup: S.4]{(S.4)}}, we will have that $X_t \neq 0$ for all $t \in [0,T]$.
+Therefore, the pool maintains at least a minimal fraction of tokens at all times